-Successful execution involves assuming responsibility for two site license companies – Magnox and RSRL, and the 12 nuclear licensed sites.
-There are more than 4,300 employees at those sites, along with 27 nuclear reactors and one hydroelectric generating station.
+Successful execution involved assuming responsibility for two site license companies, Magnox and RSRL, and the 12 nuclear licensed sites.
+There were more than 4,300 employees at those sites, along with 27 nuclear reactors and one hydroelectric generating station.
 In 2015, CFP successfully combined the two site license companies into a single entity known as Magnox Ltd.